deepkashiwa20/ODCRN/README.md

 ### Countrywide Origin-Destination Matrix Prediction and Its Application for COVID-19

 ### To Zhaonan Wang at 2021/7/1 23:00 UTC+9
-final codes are at DL-Tank /home/jiang/PycharmProjects/workECMLPKDD21/workODMatrix_paper, already uploaded to this github, see /model. <br>
+* Final codes are at DL-Tank /home/jiang/PycharmProjects/workECMLPKDD21/workODMatrix_paper, already uploaded to this github, see /model. <br>
-final results are at DL-Tank /home/jiang/PycharmProjects/workECMLPKDD21/save, already uploaded to this github, check /save. <br>
+* Final results are at DL-Tank /home/jiang/PycharmProjects/workECMLPKDD21/save, already uploaded to this github, check /save. <br>